webmaeistro/gatsby-starter-banshorian/src/experience/ornforlag.md

 dateTo: "2020-07-01"
 ---

-- Responsible for the analysis, design and programming of the mobile application in Objective C for iOS
+- Responsible for all web related things.
-- In charge of the development of the application for Red5 in Java
+- In charge of the development of the application for direct integratio with payment service Vipps
 - Construction of the bot for optimization of video, audio and images of the platform
-- Creation of multiple APIs RESTful PHP
+- Creation of multiple APIs RESTful, React, GraphQL, JavaScript
 - In charge of the graphical interface of ornforlag.no